 From a lavish sports bar to a mere hole-in-the-wall gas station, alcoholic beverages are everywhere.
-Their accessibility and place in society as a celebratory tradition makes alcohol the most commonly used addictive substance in the United States.
+Their easy accessibility as well as its place in society as a celebratory tradition makes alcohol the most commonly used addictive substance in the United States.
 With more than half of American adults partaking in alcoholic drinks, alcohol has become commonplace and even accepted in society.

 Because it is so frequently used, alcohol addiction can be difficult to distinguish from regular use.
 However, just because it can be difficult does not mean that it has to be.
 With the ongoing opioid epidemic, alcoholism is commonly undermined by addictions that some people think might be “more serious,” such as meth and heroin.
-In reality, all addictions are just as “serious” as the others, and knowing the proper information about withdrawal, addiction, and treatment for alcohol will better help understand this concept.
-Ultimately, every person’s struggle with addiction is different, meaning that treatment plans must be specifically tailored to the individual.
+In reality, all addictions are just as “serious” as the other, and knowing the proper information about withdrawal, addiction, and treatment for alcohol will better help understand this concept.

 The roots of addiction are most commonly traced back to the person’s childhood and exposure to alcohol at a young age.
 For example, the risk of someone potentially becoming addicted to alcohol is three to four times higher if their parent suffers from alcoholism.
 This exposure leads to children thinking that excessive alcohol abuse is normal, and they will take up alcohol much more quickly than normal.